xmgbautista/xmgbautista.github.io/_pages/about.md

 Economics from the University of Houston, and my B.A. in Economics and in Mathematics from Brandeis University.
 <br>
 <br>
 My research interests are in macroeconomics and household finance.
-My work to date studies the aggregate and distributional effects of agents' consumption and savings decisions, household debt, labor choices, and heterogeneity.
+My work studies the aggregate and distributional effects of agents' consumption and savings decisions, household debt, labor choices, and heterogeneity.
 </p>